Device Tree¶

 Reading data from device tree addresses¶

-can read arbitrary memory addresses by interacting with the /dev/mem
+Programs like devmem, devmem2, and pydevmem can read arbitrary memory addresses by interacting with the /dev/mem file.

 Note